The combination of Victron products with Pylontech lithium batteries has been tested and certified by the Victron and Pylontech R&D departments.

-The batteries will automatically detect and link to each other, no adjustment of dip switches or software changes are necessary on the batteries.
+The batteries will automatically detect and link to each other, no adjustment of dip switches on the battery module are necessary.

 More information about the cable can be found in its manual.

-Without properly connecting this cable, the battery will not show up on the display of the Venus-device.
+Without properly connecting this cable, the battery will not show up on the display of the GX device.
 The battery will also turn itself off.

-It is important to ensure this connection and display of the battery on the Venus-device display before attempting firmware updates or settings changes on other devices if they depend on the power supply from the battery.
+It is important to ensure this connection and display of the battery on the GX device display before attempting firmware updates or settings changes on other devices if they depend on the power supply from the battery.
 Without this connection, the battery may turn off unexpectedly.

 This section presumes familiarity with VEConfigure software.

 Voltages shown are for the 48V model, and should be scaled for the 24V model.
 The 24V model is an 8-series configuration while the 48V model is a 15-series configuration.
 Voltages should therefore be scaled by 8/15.